-The topic of vocal health comes up regularly when I’m working with singers & I also see many “Help, I’ve lost my voice/am sick & I have to gig!” posts on social media.
+The topic of vocal health comes up regularly when I’m working with singers and I also see many “Help, I’ve lost my voice/am sick and have to gig!” posts on social media.

 Focusing on your vocal health all year round is essential if you’re a professional singer or an emerging artist (or want to be).

 Here are my top vocal health tips for singers, to be applied at any time of the year.

 - 02:13 – Vocal Health Tips for Singers Guide Walk Through

 - 04:15 – Hydration Plan

 - 08:15 – Nutrition Review